lexicalscope/ape/README.md

         * [Recursively copy a list](#recursively-copy-a-list)
         * [Copy the sides of a tree in different orders](#copy-the-sides-of-a-tree-in-different-orders)

-## Tool Capabilities
+## Test Cases and Examples

 The tool was evaluated against a number of micro-testcases and also against several larger examples.
 In order to illuminate the tool's capabilities we describe here the most important testcases and explain why they are interesting.
-The [code for the tests cases](src/test/resources) and the [associated generated boogie code](generated-testcases/explicitPermutation) are also available.
+The [code for the tests cases](src\test\resources\com\lexicalscope\bl\verification) and the [associated generated boogie code](generated-testcases/explicitPermutation) are also available.

 ### Changing the order of allocations